Kwʼadza language

 Kwʼadza (Qwadza), or Ngomvia, is an extinct South Cushitic language formerly spoken in Tanzania in the Bahi District.
 The last speaker died sometime between 1976 and 1999.

 Setting

-The Kwʼadza people lived in the 20th and late 19th centuries between the Gogo and Sandawe, and reported having recently migrated to the area from Uzigua.
+The Kwʼadza people lived in the late 19th and early 20th centuries between the Gogo and Sandawe, and reported having recently migrated to the area from Uzigua.
 They were agriculturalists growing sorghum, maize and millet; known domestic animals were humped cattle, donkeys, goats, sheep, doves, chickens and dogs.
 The exonym "Ngomvia" originates from Ungomvia, the Gogo name of their final settlement area.
 From this same base are also derived in Gogo and Swahili the names Wangomvia for the people, and Kingomvia for the language.
 Approximately 600 Kwʼadza people in 30 extended family households were reported in 1908, at which time most of them already primarily spoke Gogo.
 Two speakers were known to remain by 1974 in the town of Bankolo.
 Three clans among the Sandawe, the Ágwatl'oo, Beetsatoo and Bisa, are also remembered as having earlier been speakers of Kwʼadza.